RaymiiOrg/c_ookieclicker/README.md

 ## CookieNumber

 Class which allows storing of a large number (score, prices, inventory amount).
 Currently a typedef alias to Boosts multiprecision cpp_int.

 Supports printing in format used by other incremental games.
   - Example: `1000000000000000000000` becomes `1 sextillion`.
   - Example: `21341831944003682716936974836612280224172215802627435299099076055022090949593824685640853139456777002501904985670414671748540291630152113086259344562839841917575524836560787544358350755299402239335813148535474932165751` becomes `21xx`.

 The printing method is quite inefficient.
 It consists of multiple if statements.

+## CookieFloater

+typedef to a Boost multiprecision cpp_dec_float_100.
+Used in the store for price increase calculation.
+Why are the other large numbers not floaters as well?
+It is weird with printing on the console.

 ## Inventory